edevregille/emails-analyzer/README.md

 Note that email password needs to be 8 characters minimum with letters, numbers and special characters.

 **NLC node**
-You have to create and train a NLC classifier by uploading the nlc-training-bank.csv file on the Watson NLC service.
+You have to create and train a NLC classifier by uploading the nlc-training-bank.csv file on the Watson NLC service in configuration/default folder.
 Don't forget to update the NLC node with the new classifierID and credentials.

 **Classification node**
 Classification node uses IMAP Gmail extension to move mails to the right folder.
 Indicate here the names of the labels you have created in the gmail incoming box.

 **Output email**
 This node is just to send the email to another mailbox if the email needs to be answered by the center.

 ### Test it and train Watson so it gets better!
-You can use the sample examples of emails provided in the examples of emails.txt.
+You can use the sample examples of emails provided in the examples of emails.txt in the configuration folder.

+### Make it even better
+In the configuration folder you will find a flow to import in node-red to enrich with tone analyzer and cascading NLCs.